hlthung/simple-blockchain-mechanism/README.md

-#DApp e-commerce System using Blockchain
+# DApp e-commerce System using Blockchain
-• DApp (Decentralized Apps)
+- DApp (Decentralized Apps)
-• Blockchain Programming
+- Blockchain Programming
-• Server to server communication
+- Server to server communication
-• Data exchange in binary format (JSON and Protocol Buffers)
+- Data exchange in binary format (JSON and Protocol Buffers)

-- developed a DApp e-commerce system that uses blockchain as a data structure for its ledger.
+Developed a DApp e-commerce system that uses blockchain as a data structure for its ledger.